rust-vmm/rust-vmm-ci/README.md

 ### Adaptive Coverage

-The line coverage is saved in [tests/coverage](tests/coverage).
+The line coverage is saved in either [coverage_config_x86_64.json](coverage_config_x86_64.json) or coverage_config_aarch64.json, depending on your machine's architecture.
 To update the coverage before submitting a PR, run the coverage test:

 ```bash
 CRATE="kvm-ioctls"